PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 ### Improved: Formula mode in Trends

+<img width="1176" alt="Trends query editor with the formula mode tooltip" src="https://user-images.githubusercontent.com/4550621/194917357-81f0f06d-2994-420b-b566-ef67d1e7d010.png">

-We've seen that the relationship between Trends series and the formula was a bit unintuitive at times.
+We've seen that the relationship between Trends series and formula was a bit unintuitive at times.
 To alleviate this, we've reworked the experience of our formula feature.
-Instead of an "Add formula" button, click "Enable formula mode" – "Series" become then "Variables", and the formula itself is presented right below them.
-Go right back at any time using "Disable formula mode".
+Instead of an "Add formula" button, click "Enable formula mode" – "Series" then become "Variables", and the formula itself is presented right below them.

-<img width="1176" alt="Trends query editor with the formula mode tooltip" src="https://user-images.githubusercontent.com/4550621/194917357-81f0f06d-2994-420b-b566-ef67d1e7d010.png">

 ### Improved: Recordings interface